folio-org/folio-org.github.io/community/guide-issues.md

 Note that the priority might not match the severity felt by the issue reporter.
 That is better represented by other means (such as the number of watchers or votes) and by providing clear Comments about your issue and the impacts.

+## Continue

+After creating the issue with a concise _Description_, follow up with more detail in additional _Comments_.

+When other people comment and ask for clarification, then try to respond promptly.
+We all like to keep the issue resolution process moving smoothly.

+If comments start to turn into a lengthy discussion, then follow up in other fora, and then summarise into further issue tracker Comments.
+Provide links in both directions.

 ## Status